 Illinois has no At-Risk Programs, Juvenile Corrections Programs, or "Other" Programs funded under Subpart 2.
-2.4.2.2 Race Category Juvenile Detention: One student was not identified by race/ethnicity.

 FAQ on Unduplicated Count:

 What is an unduplicated count?
 An unduplicated count is one that counts students only once, even if they were admitted to a facility or program multiple times within the reporting year.